 I know that this review of sorts is slowly turning into a thesis but it wouldn’t be complete without mentioning the game’s new crafting features and improved skills progression.

-As with the 2013 game, gamers can choose to upgrade Lara’s skills as a hunter, brawler, or survivor in any order they wish and this, combined with the greatly-improved stealth feature, will allow them to customize their Rise experience to suit their own play style preferences.
+As with the 2013 game, gamers can choose to upgrade Lara’s skills as a hunter, brawler, or survivor in any order they wish and this, combined with the greatly-improved stealth feature, will allow them to customise their Rise experience to suit their own play style preferences.
 It’s now entirely possible to sneak through enemy territories without killing every last NPC or attracting unwanted attention.
 If you find the idea of picking and choosing which skills to upgrade a tad daunting, check out this handy guide put together by the guys over at Game Informer.

 The crafting features are a new addition to the Tomb Raider franchise and it seems that people either love them or hate them.
 For those who have limited free time for gaming, collecting resources and crafting ammo and gear may seem like a chore and time better spent on raiding tombs or tracking down relics.
 But, thankfully, there’s always a lot of ammo lying around for the time poor.
 For the rest of us, it’s a relief to be able to craft much-needed ammo or heal wounds on the fly, especially in the heat of battle.